ordina-jworks/ordina-jworks.github.io/_posts/2017-10-11-Stairway-To-Health.md

 The bin (js) file is where we create our http, https and socket servers.
 To communicate between them, we use the node event emitter.
 The server.ts file (let's call it the app) gets bootstrapped on to these servers and when creating the app, we pass the created event emitter to it.
 This enables us to listen and broadcast events back and forward.
-The event emitter emits events between the backend services and the socket.io server emits events to our front-end application.
+The event emitter emits events between the backend services and the socket.io server emits events to our frontend application.

 So in our case, to let the frontend know when the sensor-log endpoint has received a message, we emit a `log-received` event on the node event emitter.
 In the socket IO server we are listening on this event and we broadcast a 'data' event to every connected frontend application.